Happy New Year. Happy 2017. May the New Year bring us all good health and good tidings.

 I must admit.
 I am a fan of these sorts of books.
 And a fan of all those PBS science shows!
 So I’m familiar with Neil De Grasse Tyson and his hyphenated name and enthusiastic presentations.
 I think Neil is great.
 And he does a wonderful job, together with Donald Goldsmith, who is also an accomplished writer of science books, to attempt to explain modern astrophysics and cosmology to the general public.

 It’s a terrific book.
 It strives to provide us non-scientists with some kind of understanding of the modern physicists’s current picture of the cosmos.
 It can get a bit technical, and you do need to know a bit about science, but it’s worth the effort because the subject matter is just so interesting.
 The ultimate questions – How did the universe begin?
 What is our universe made of?
 How did it get there?
 Why does it look the way it does?
 Where are we going?
 These questions are now somewhat answerable and subject to actual empirical scrutiny.
+Thanks to computers and modern technology/resources, we now have information about the far reaches of space (as well as from the inside of atoms).
 Cosmology is no longer speculative.
-Hubble photographs and info from recent space probes are presented in the book and explained.
+Hubble photographs and info from recent space probes are presented in this book and explained.
 The writing, the language of Cosmos is clear and succinct throughout.
 Thumbs up!

 Nobody Knows You When You’re Down and Out.
 Sing Along.
 (What, again!)

 Written in 1923 by Jimmie Cox, Nobody Knows you was recorded first in 1923.
 In 1929 it was a hit for the great Bessie Smith. the sung’s been sung and performed by many since, including Leadbelly, Nina Simone and Eric Clapton.
 Me and Maybank like to do it too.
 Sing along.

 Once I lived the life of a millionaire